Oxeltech

 • Calculate the operating FIT (λ) based on the reference FIT (λref).
 To do this, refer to the formulas provided in the norm document and consult any accompanying tables or information.
 Consider dependencies such as temperature dependence (πT) and voltage dependence (πU), which may be listed in tables.

-• Use the identified formulas and relevant dependencies to calculate the operating FIT for the specific component you are analysing.
+• Use the identified formulas and relevant dependencies to calculate the operating FIT for the specific component you are analyzing.

 Let’s calculate the FIT for C1901 in the following sample BOM.